The Author Conservatory

 Agent Information

-Note: This literary agent is currently only looking for particular projects (as detailed below).
+Please review the resources below to check if this agent would be a good fit for you.
 Please keep in mind that agents are incredibly selective, but regardless of the outcome of this appointment, you will still gain valuable feedback from an industry professional on your project.

-Finally, please keep in mind that this agent focuses on the mainstream publishing market.
+Note: Finally, please keep in mind that this agent focuses on the mainstream publishing market.
 We have a wide variety of students at the Author Conservatory, some seeking to publish in the Christian market and others aiming for the general, mainstream market.
 Our goal is to provide opportunities for all students to learn from the wisdom and experience of industry professionals in the broader publishing world, and this agent may be particularly helpful for those who want to go mainstream.
 That being said, not all industry professionals that we bring in share the same faith background.
 We always recommend students use discernment before diving into a professional’s work.
-We believe this agent has a skillset that you will benefit from regardless of what market you publish into.
+We believe this agent has a skillset that you will benefit from regardless of the market into which you publish.

 Talia Messina – Acquisitions Editor for Tyndale House Publishers